Economy of the Ming dynasty: Privatization and concentration of assets

 Large estates were typically divided into smaller plots and rented out to individual families, with the landlords relying on the rent for their income and showing little concern for the well-being of the peasants or the productivity of their labor.
-As a result, there was little incentive to improve technology or hire wage labor, as the landlords could simply rely on the forced labor of their tenants.
+Landlords had little incentive to improve technology or hire wage labor, as they could simply rely on the forced labor of their tenants.
 This made the estates a conservative force in society.

 The lords collected payments from their tenants, but they were often exempt from taxes.
 This resulted in a decrease in state revenues, which was addressed by shifting the tax burden onto the rest of the population.
 This shift in taxes, along with the subservience to new lords, had negative effects on wealthy peasants and landowners who still held onto their land and implemented more efficient farming methods.
-As a result, the process of "feudalization" hindered modernization in the countryside.
+The process of "feudalization" thus hindered modernization in the countryside.

 An example of an active small landowner who was also a tenant, devoting unceasing attention to soil improvement through fertilizers, was Zhang Lüxiang, author of Bu Nongshu (Supplement to the Agricultural Manual, 1658).
 This work expanded upon the writings of his relative, Shenshi Nongshu (Master Shen's Agricultural Manual).

 The main labor force consisted of tenant farmers and free peasants, with less reliance on wage labor.
 However, these farms were primarily focused on producing goods for the market, such as vegetables, fruits, flowers, industrial crops, cotton, tobacco, lacto-bearing trees, and fish.